the agile way

 And care the path to ease,

-The captain of a great ship
+The captain of the great ship

-Dare not treat it as a pleasure boat,
+Can’t treat it as a pleasure boat,

-Acting carelessly or hastily.
+Steering lazily or hastily.

 Without care he loses his bearings at sea;